Bikes for supreme (winter) fun

 FAT BIKES ARE SAFE AND PRACTICAL

-On a fat bike of any type, all of the above practical concerns seem simply irrelevant.
-And yet, fat bikes are supremely practical for winter commuting.
+On the one hand, all of the above practical concerns seem simply irrelevant on something as all-out fun as a fat bike.
+On the other hand, fat bikes are supremely practical for winter commuting.
 Who cares if the street hasn't been plowed?
 Let's go get groceries!
 Is it better to ride in the street, or over the neighbor's lawn covered in 6" of snow?
 I dunno, let's find out!
 I forgot my helmet!
 Oh, well...
 What if I fall?
 Not likely.
 The traction is great.
 And if I do, the snow is soft and fluffy.

-In my opinion, there is no more practical and safer bike for winter riding than a fat bike.
+With any accumulation of snow on the ground, there is no more practical and safer bike than a fat bike.
 It's a little harder to install racks for carrying stuff, but with a backpack, it's definitely possible to fetch basic necessities when other vehicles are stuck in a snowdrift.

-But are fat bikes just a crazy fad?
+Are fat bikes just a crazy fad?
 Maybe.
 But it's a fad that's taken people's imagination by storm, and -- because of fat bikes' go-anywhere personality -- they have been largely responsible for exploding interest in bike adventures and bikepacking.
-Just this year, using fairly low-end, inexpensive fat bikes (<$1000), we've done snow biking, ice biking, winter beach biking, mountain biking, puddle biking and bikepacking.
+Just this year alone, using fairly low-end, inexpensive fat bikes (<$1000), we've done snow biking, ice biking, winter beach biking, mountain biking, puddle biking, trail-less explorations and bikepacking.

 Try it.
 You'll like it.